Background on Vote for kai / Toiora Whakapūmau Kai

 Te Tiriti o Waitangi

-Te Tiriti obligations here include recognition of tino rangatiratanga over taonga including kai, and of iwi and hapū authority over the whenua, moana and takutai.
-We acknowledge that the mechanisms proposed are mainly Crown mechanisms, so a Tiriti-honouring approach would give Māori genuine decision-making authority within those structures.
+Te Tiriti obligations include recognition of tino rangatiratanga over taonga, including kai, and of iwi and hapū authority over the whenua, moana and takutai.
+Many of the actions in this document focus on Crown mechanisms.
+A Tiriti-honouring approach requires more than consultation, it requires genuine Māori decision-making authority within any food system governance.

 Kai Motuhake